Public-Health-Scotland/hsmr/README.md

 ## Resources

 * [A Quick Guide to git & GitHub](https://nhs-nss-transforming-publications.github.io/git-guide/index.html)
-*

 ## Folder Structure

 All the publication files and folders are stored in the following directory:

-[filepath]
+/.../quality_indicators/hsmr/quarter_cycle

 This directory should contain:

 * A "master" folder
-* A folder named after each analyst who has worked on the publication e.g. a folder called "David"
+* A folder named after each analyst who has worked on the publication e.g. a folder called "David", "Lucinda", "Robyn" etc.

 ### The "master" folder